status-im/status-mobile/doc/ui-guidelines.md

 ```

 > [!IMPORTANT]
-> Effects shouldn't be used as a reaction to state changes for altering logic.
+> Effects should NOT be utilized as a response to state changes for modifying logic.
+If you're unsure how to achieve this without using effects, please consult the team in the general chat.
+There may be instances where using effects is appropriate, so we can explore a solution together and enhance our guidelines.

 BAD:
 ```clojure